Create a sustainable research institute that offers inclusive and evidence-based resources and training on mentoring for faculty and students.

 Tara Chandler, Assistant Director

-Tara Chandler serves as the Assistant Director, Faculty Mentoring Initiatives.
+Tara Chandler serves as the Assistant Director, MENTOR Institute.
 Her primary focus is to help coordinate UArizona Faculty Affairs MENTOR Institute activities which includes on-line internal training to support mentoring faculty and graduate students, coordinate faculty peer group mentoring communities, support the MENTOR Institute faculty directors and contribute to the implementation of innovative mentoring strategies.
 Tara previously worked as a Senior Instructor at the Center for English as a Second Language (CESL) on the University of Arizona campus for 9 years and served over 3 years as the Professional Development Manager for BASIS Schools.
 She has extensive experience mentoring others and credits much of her success to the wonderful mentors she has had over the years.

 Contact information: firstname.lastname@example.org